asokolsky/asokolsky.github.io/proxmox/lxc-vault.md

-# Vault in a Container
+# Vault in an LXC Container

 Created LXC using Proxmox GUI using the latest debian image.